Mesotherapy As A Skin Rejuvenating Treatment

 You and your cellulite:

 The medical term for cellulite is Dermatomyoliposclerosis (DMLS).
-Cellulite commonly appears on the hips, buttocks and legs; however mesotherapy can be used on all areas of the body including the top of the arm.
+Cellulite commonly appears on the hips, buttocks and legs; however mesotherapy can be used on all areas of the body as well as the top of the arm.
 Fat cells are arranged in chambers surrounded by connective tissue called septae.
 As water is retained, fat cells held within the perimeters of this area expand and stretch the connective tissue.
 Eventually this connective tissue contracts and hardens (a process called sclerosis) holding the skin at a non-flexible length, while the surrounding tissue continues to expand with weight, or water gain.
 This results in areas of the skin being held down while other sections bulge outward, resulting in the dreaded lumpy “orange peel” appearance.

 In women, fat cells on the lower part of the body store fat six times more readily than those on the upper body.
 They also release them six times less readily.